jaba-e/next_portfolio/README.md

 ## Feedback and Issues

-If you encounter any issues or have suggestions for improvement, please feel free to create an issue.
+If you encounter any issues or have suggestions for improvement, please feel free to create an issue or pull request.